 This idea that the Prophet could possibly give his mere opinion, not doctrine, is not the message given by 13th President Ezra Taft Benson’s speech three decades ago.
 The sermon (“Fourteen Fundamentals in Following the Prophet”) was dusted off twice at the October 2010 General Conference and recited, point by point…twice.
 In that speech Benson said that a prophet does not have to say “Thus saith the Lord” for something to be considered a word from the Lord.

 But Christofferson—as have other leaders—makes it appear that the Mormon leader’s words can be trusted only if my personal revelation tells me he’s not merely speaking from his own limited perspective/opinion.
 As stated above in point 6, it all boils down to personal revelation, doesn’t it?
 The Mormon must confirm through his personal feelings that whatever the prophet said is accurate.
-This leads me to ask several questions:
+This leads me to ask a couple of questions:

 - Christofferson refers to a quote supposed given by Joseph Smith (“a prophet is a prophet only when he is acting as such”).
 Why should this quote be considered authoritative rather than just Smith’s mere opinion?
 After all, according to the fifth volume of the History of the Church, Smith gave this statement to a Michigan couple who apparently insisted that a prophet was always a prophet.
 Was Smith’s “opinion” voted on by the membership?
 Pronounced in General Conference?
 To both questions, no. Again, why should we not believe Brigham Young’s teaching on the Adam-God “doctrine” (see Journal of Discourses 1:50-51) over something spoken by Smith in a private conversation?